tsugiproject/tsugi-php-module/README.md

-* You can build a "Tsugi Module" from scratch following all of the Tsugi style guidance, using the Tsugi browser environment, and making full use of the Tsugi framework.
-This repository contains a basic "Tsugi Module" you can use as a starting point.
+* You can build a "Tsugi Module" from scratch following all of the Tsugi style guidance, using the Tsugi browser environment, and making full use of the Tsugi framework - this repository contains a basic "Tsugi Module" you can use as a starting point.

 * You can use Tsugi more like a library and add it to an existing application.
 We also have starting code for